 The raised garden bed soil is the key to growing healthy plants, use this link to learn about it now.

 You can have the most expensive raised garden beds that you can buy and if the soil is not good inside of it you won’t get good growing results.

 Raised bed gardening is in my opinion much better and sustainable than any other conventional gardening methods used today.

-The key to this guide is to follow it as I have shown you and you can have a successful garden in a short amount of time no matter what the weather brings us.
+The key to this guide is to follow it as I have shown you and you can have a successful garden in a short amount of time no matter what the weather brings to your area.

-If you don’t have the room for raised garden beds you can grow your vegetables in 18 gallon or larger plastic totes.
+If you don’t have the room for raised garden beds you can grow your vegetables in 18 gallon or larger plastic totes if needed.